-How to boost Wi-Fi signal on your Android device
+How to boost Wi-Fi signal on your smartphone

-If you notice that your Wi-Fi is consuming a lot more battery than it usually does, or you always appear to be connected but the internet isn't exactly lightning fast, then you might be suffering from a poor Wi-Fi connection.
-Here's our guide for how to boost the Wi-Fi signal on your Android smartphone.
+If you notice that your Wi-Fi is consuming a lot more battery than it usually does, or you always appear to be connected, but the internet isn't exactly lightning fast, then you might be suffering from a poor Wi-Fi connection.
+Here's our guide on how to improve the Wi-Fi signal on your Android and iOS smartphones.

 Jump to: